gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 Let's develop an intelligent survey that adapts to your previous answers.
 It asks the most broad questions first and then only asks more specific questions if necessary.

+As for what I mean by "predict everything" I'll get to that at the end!

 ## Decision trees

 Decision trees, built with the <a href="https://en.wikipedia.org/wiki/ID3_algorithm" target="_blank">ID3</a> and <a href="https://en.wikipedia.org/wiki/C4.5_algorithm" target="_blank">C4.5</a> algorithms, use the math of information theory to select attributes from a dataset that are the most informative.
 We can use this same approach to select questions from a survey that are the least redundant.